All Commissions

 IOU

-Greater Houston metropolitan area and surrounding Gulf Coast counties; serves approximately 2.8 million metered customers
+Greater Houston area and Gulf Coast region; serves approximately 2.7 million metered customers

 Pedernales Electric Cooperative